 In concert with the Student Affairs Learning Outcomes, one of the Office of Housing and Residence Life's most important roles is to support students' learning, both inside and outside of the classroom.
 To accomplish this, we facilitate faculty involvement in the residence halls, coordinate experiential learning activities connected to course curriculum, and offer space for academic programs, services, and studying.

-The Office of Housing & Residence Life is eager to assist you in coordinating an experiential learning opportunity to help students connect classroom curriculum to the world beyond Chapman University.
+Residence Life & First Year Experience is eager to assist you in coordinating an experiential learning opportunity to help students connect classroom curriculum to the world beyond Chapman University.
 Some ideas include:

 - Visit a business, factory, worksite to learn about business practices